Nathan Astle: Retirement

 While expected to make his fourth World Cup appearance, Astle announced his retirement from international cricket, while he was playing in the Commonwealth Bank Series, on 26 January 2007.
 He cited lack of motivation and his "patchy form" in the recent matches as reasons for retiring.

 "I have been fighting this day for about eight months.
 I so desperately wanted to go to my fourth World Cup, but deep down inside I knew that I was lacking motivation and the enjoyment levels were just not there."

 — —Astle on his retirement from international cricket.

 He played his last One-Day International on 23 January 2007 against England at the Adelaide Oval.

 Playing style and influences

 Astle has been described as the best ODI batsman New Zealand has ever produced.
-Apart from his role as a batsman, he was also an occasional partnership-breaking medium pace bowler and a competent slip fielder.
-Because of this multi-utility option he always enjoyed selection in the team but his laid-back attitude resulted him never been considered for the captaincy, despite his seniority.
+Apart from his role as a batsman, he was also an occasional partnership-breaking medium-pace bowler and a competent slip fielder.
+Because of this multi-utility option, he always enjoyed selection in the team, but his laid-back attitude resulted in him never being considered for the captaincy, despite his seniority.